Suffrage Centennial Ideas

 Visit the top attractions celebrating the suffrage movement to honor the centennial anniversary of women being granted the right to vote in the United States.
 It was during this week 100 years ago when progressive women and allies marched in protest, inspiring the 19th amendment.

 Sites to See, Things to Do

 Cayuga Museum of History and Art in Auburn writes new chapters while visiting the past through revolving exhibits of artifacts and art.
-Check out Museum in Exile: Quarantine Programming for a taste.

 The NYS Equal Rights Heritage Center features a state-of-the-art exhibition titled “Seeing Equal Rights in NYS” where New York State’s progressive history supporting equality comes to life through interactive displays.
 Experience the creative ways New Yorkers organized to stand for justice, and learn about the key contributors from the 1800s to modern day.

 While in Auburn, visit the homes of two notable figures in history with strong ties to the suffrage movement.
 Harriet Tubman collaborated with known suffragists, Elizabeth Cady Stanton, and Susan B. Anthony.
 Her life story is recreated at the Harriet Tubman National Historical Park.

 William Henry Seward and members of his family such as his wife, Frances were staunch supporters.
 Tours detailing their lives are available at the Seward House Museum.